14 Traits of a Sheltered Person (and How They Affect Adulthood)

 Are sheltered people socially awkward?

-Not necessarily.
-Many sheltered individuals are thoughtful observers who simply need more time to adjust to unfamiliar social situations.
+Not always.
+Many people who are sheltered are perceptive observers who require more time to become used to new social circumstances.

 How do sheltered traits affect relationships?